Developer CDPQ Infra has awarded key construction and rolling stock contracts for Greater Montreal’s Réseau express métropolitain (REM) in Canada.

 Engineering, procurement and construction will be overseen by Groupe NouvLR, a consortium composed of: SNC-Lavalin, Dragados Canada, Groupe Aecon Québec, Pomerleau, EBC and AECOM.

-Meanwhile the Groupe des Partenaires pour la Mobilité des Montréalais consortium (Alstom Transport Canada and SNC-Lavalin O&M) is in charge of rolling stock, systems, operation and maintenance.
+Meanwhile the Groupe des Partenaires pour la Mobilité des Montréalais consortium (Alstom Transport Canada and SNC-Lavalin O&M) is in charge of supplying 106 two-car Metropolis trainsets, systems and 30 years of operation and maintenance following the award of a CA$2.8 billion deal.

 The two selected consortia will harmonise their proposals in the next few months to finalise the schedule of work ahead of the start of construction in spring.